zefrenchwan/nodz/README.md

 # Nodz

 A project to play with graphs and test some ideas about networks science.
+Full code is under MIT License.

 ## Features

 So far, almost nothing.
 But plan is:
 * gephi export
 * random graphs (preferential attachment, GNP and GNL)
+* walkthroughs
+* graph data visualization (more to come, still digging on it)
+* observability: observer over nodes to detect changes (node creation, deletion, or links changes.
+Even, for some nodes, changes of states)

 ## Implementation details

 * `graphs/` is about main definitions.
 * `internal/` is about main implementations.
-* Use of iterators: Some graphs are HUGE, so **iterators** is more flexible and efficient than slices (lazy loading / pagination)
+* Use of iterators: Some graphs are HUGE, so  using **iterators** is more flexible and efficient than slices (lazy loading / pagination)
-* `internal/local/`: split definitions and local implementations. **Local implementations** means "in memory", but are graph implementations special cases
+* `internal/local/`: split definitions and local implementations. **Local implementations** are "in memory" implementations of general definitions

 ### Types of graph